 git provides advanced settings to download only the necessary files and save time and space in the process.
 This post demonstrates various optimizations and measures the speedups with the example of LLVM.
 The baseline of cloning llvm is several minutes, downloading 6GB of compressed data.

-TL;DR: Use scalar For Developer Clones
+TL;DR: scalar For Developers

-Reducing The History Length
+Reducing The History

 The most common reduction is to download only parts of the history, called a shallow clone.
 Reducing the history reduces the amount of data to be downloaded drastically.